... a tool to generate lexical analyzers. A lexical analyzer is a program

 that transforms a stream of characters into a stream of 'atomic chunks of meaning', so called tokens.

-- Produces directly coded lexical analyzer, rather than table based engines.
+- generate directly coded lexical analyzers, rather than table based engines.

 - respond to queries on Unicode properties and regular expressions on the command line.

 - generate state transition graphs of the generated engines.

 - Many examples.